gawxgd/gawxgd/README.md

-## Hi there! 👋 I'm Marcin Gronickis,
+## Hi there! 👋 I'm Marcin Gronicki,
-a passionate Computer Science student currently in my third year of study.
+passionate Computer Science student currently in my third year of study.
 I love exploring new technologies and working on interesting projects.
 Here's a bit more about me and my skills.

 ## 🚀 About Me